robontics2021/robontics2021.github.io/index.md

 **LIST OF TOPICS (partial)**

-Participants are invited to submit original short papers (from 4 to 10 pages + references) for oral presentation, including, but not limited to, topics such as:
+Participants are invited to submit original papers for oral presentation, including, but not limited to, topics such as:

 - Foundational issues:
 	- are there some ontological approaches better suited than others for autonomous robotics? why?